 If you could pick one song to describe this book, what would it be?

-Do you write fiction as well?
+Have you written any fiction novels as well?
 If not, would you and what genre?

 What are two of your favorite books?
 Least favorite?

-Do you have any other hobbies, businesses that you would like to share?
+Do you have any other hobbies, or businesses that you would like to share?

 Do you have any upcoming book specials/giveaways or events?

-Visit the submission page to book your author feature today!
+Visit the submission page to book your spotlight feature!